 The law exempts from taxation real property, including the joint real property of the spouse, of any veteran who has been rated by the U.S. Department of Veterans Affairs to have a 100% service-connected, permanent, and total disability, and who occupies the real property as their principal place of residence.
 Veterans with a service-connected, permanent, and total disability rating less than 100%, but receiving VA benefits at a 100% due to individual unemployability may qualify.

-The surviving spouse of a veteran eligible for the exemption also qualifies for the exemption, so long as the death of the veteran occurs on or after January 1, 2011, the surviving spouse does not remarry, and the surviving spouse applies for the exemption after the death of the veteran, he or she must continue to reside in the real property as their principal place of residence until the application is approved.
+The surviving spouse of a veteran eligible for the exemption also qualifies for the exemption, so long as the death of the veteran occurs on or after January 1, 2011, and the surviving spouse does not remarry.
+If the surviving spouse applies for the exemption after the death of the veteran, he or she must continue to reside in the real property as their principal place of residence until the application is approved.
 In addition, as of July 1, 2019 surviving spouses may move within the commonwealth and retain their exemption.
 Please let Fairfax County know if you are transferring an exemption from another jurisdiction.

 Required Documentation: (Exemption cannot be processed without this documentation.)